I am a postdoc at Los Alamos National Laboratory in Los Alamos, New Mexico, USA.

 My research focusses on stellar hydrodynamics, in particular convection, convective boundary mixing and rotation.
 I am also interested in nuclear reaction networks and the modeling of thermonuclear deflagrations in degenerate matter.
 I am involved in the development of new numerical schemes with applied mathematicians.

-Before moving to Newcastle upon Tyne, I worked as a postdoctoral researcher in the Physics of Stellar Objects group lead by Friedrich Röpke at Heidelberg Institute for Theoretical Studies (HITS).
+Before moving to New Mexico I worked as a postdoctoral researcher at the School of Mathematics & Statistics at Newcastle University in the UK and in the Physics of Stellar Objects group lead by Friedrich Röpke at Heidelberg Institute for Theoretical Studies (HITS).
 Even earlier I was at Julius-Maximilians-Universität Würzburg and at Max Planck Institute for Astrophysics (MPA) in Garching bei München, where I receviced my PhD on Coupling of Nuclear Reaction Networks and Hydrodynamics for Application in Stellar Astrophysics from Technische Universität München.

 I am married and in my spare time enjoy contributing to free software.